uptimeZERO/OtakuScripts/README.md

 Ever been on MyAnimeList and seen a show you want to watch but no idea where you can legally stream it?
 Well look no further.

-Because.moe is a site that lets you find where you can legally stream a show, what this script does is
+Because.moe is a site that lets you find where you can legally stream a show, what this script does is give you an easy to click button to open because.moe/uk searching the name of the show you want to stream.

 ![](https://i.imgur.com/fp6lPMK.gif)